git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Usability, bells and whistles
 -----------------------------
-* When amending a commit, `git cola` will check whether the commit has been published to a remote branch using ``git branch --contains HEAD``.
+* When amending a commit, `git cola` will check whether the commit has been published to a remote branch using ``git branch -r --contains HEAD``.
-  This command can be slow when operating on a repository with lots of remote branches, and thus slows things down when amending commits.
-  A new `cola.checkpublishedcommits` configuration variable allows you to opt-out of this check, which can improve performance significantly when amending a commit.
+  This command can be slow when operating on a repository with many remote branches.
+The new `cola.checkpublishedcommits` configuration variable allows you to opt-out of this check, which improves performance when amending a commit.
 The settings widget exposes this variable as, "Check Published Commits when Amending".
   (`#1021 <https://github.com/git-cola/git-cola/issues/1021>`_)